-Director Diamond Exploration and Research Training School
+Director of the Diamond Exploration and Research Training School

-Canada Excellence Research Chair: Arctic Resources
+Canada Excellence Research Chair Laureate: Arctic Resources

 Dr. Pearson is one of the world’s leading scientists in diamond studies and understanding the formation of diamond-forming roots beneath continents.
 He is at the forefront of developing new techniques for geochemical analysis, and has pioneered new methods of dating minute geological samples.
 His development of the first technique to determine when a diamond was created won him the prestigious Lindgren Medal of the Society of Economic Geologists in 1999.
 He also developed the first quantitative fingerprinting technology that can determine the geographical origin of a diamond, which has implications for markets that rely on the export and sale of “conflict diamonds.”
 He has been a member of the Science Working Group of the Kimberley Processs, and participated in expert committees on “conflict diamonds” for both the European Science Foundation and the National Security Council (USA).
 He is the current Chair of the “Diamonds and Mantle Geodynamics Group” of the Deep Carbon Observatory initiative.